fusion809/nixpkgs/README.md

 # fusion809 Nixpkgs fork
-This repository contains the upstream Nixpkgs packages, along with some of my own.
+This repository contains the upstream Nixpkgs packages, along with some others created (and I generally modify a little, usually package versions) and with some of my own.

 ## Changes

 * The version of Vim is kept at the latest version, with updates within a day of the upstream release.

+* RuneScape's NXT Client ([`runescape-launcher`](pkgs/games/runescape-launcher)), based on NixOS/nixpkgs#31075.

 * The version of OpenRA is bleeding-edge, with me keeping it at the latest commit and updating within a day of the upstream release.
 I also added the experimental Tiberian Sun mod to it.